yamadapc/react-style-benchmark/README.md

 `bin/generate-reports.sh` then loads the app in lighthouse with each of the configurations and outputs the "total blocking time" metric, which is what we care about.

+## Why?
+In my experience, CSS-in-JS is several times slower than very old standard styling solutions at scale.
+A solution with good performance **can** be built, but would require a LOT of engineering effort.
+Standard editing, linting, pre-processing tools will all have to be built from scratch to support an EDSL for CSS in JavaScript that has no overhead.

+1000 rules is not unthinkable, neither is a DOM tree size of 3000 elements for a large app.

+Other than this, results speak for themselves, CSS in JS performs 2-4x worse on production builds and up to 7x worse during development.

+Ultimately everything that can be done with these EDSLs can be done with regular CSS and at most some extra preprocessors (SCSS for example, modules, postcss) and CSS variables.

+Development experience with them is considerably worse because:
+* It's harder to support hot-reloading of JavaScript than CSS, thus some large apps could have instant hot-reloading of styles, but don't due to their usage of CSS-in-JS
+* They are really slow in development builds (3-7x as shown in "development build" runs)
+* Bad editor support

 ## Overview